 Bone growth stimulation (BGS) is a therapy your surgeon may prescribe following a spinal fusion procedure.
 A bone growth stimulator is a supplemental device worn following cervical (neck) or lumbar (low back) spine surgery.
 BGS may be utilized to help spinal bone fuse after a fusion procedure or as a treatment for failed fusion.
 Naturally, you have questions about this technology.

-Spinal fusion is performed to stop movement of the spine and neurologic deficit.
-During the procedure two or more vertebral bodies are joined together using instrumentation and bone graft.
-Spinal instrumentation includes rods, screws, plates, and interbody devices (implants).
+Spinal fusion is performed to stop movement of the spine and help prevent neurologic deficit.
+During the procedure, 2 or more vertebral bodies are joined together using instrumentation and bone graft.
+Spinal instrumentation includes rods, screws, plates, and/or interbody devices (implants).
 Bone graft may include your own bone (autograft), donor bone (allograft), or other types of graft.

-Bone graft helps stimulate new bone to grow through three stages:
+Bone graft helps stimulate new bone to grow through 3 stages:

-Some patients are at-risk for spinal fusion to fail.
+Some patients are at-risk for spinal fusion to not heal properly or fail.
 A failed fusion is also called pseudarthrosis or non-union.
 Pseudarthrosis and non-union are medical terms your surgeon may use to define a fusion problem.

 Cervical (neck) / Lumbar (low back)